Multirate Exponential Rosenbrock Methods: Multirate Exponential Rosenbrock Methods

 Since this process can be derived from ExpRB schemes satisfying \eqref{eq2.8}, we call the resulting methods \eqref{eq:MERBa}--\eqref{eq:MERBb} \emph{Multirate Exponential Rosenbrock (MERB)} methods.
 Note that since $\hat{U}_{n1}$ and $y_{n1}(0)$ do not enter the MERB scheme, for the sake of completeness, one can define $\hat{U}_{n1} = y_{n1}(0) = \hat{u}_n$.

 \begin{remark} (A comparison with MERK methods).
-In view of MERB methods \eqref{eq:MERBa}--\eqref{eq:MERBb}, one can see that, in each step, they have similar structure as MERK methods \eqref{eq:MERK_modified_IVP}.
+Based on their structure in \eqref{eq:MERBa}--\eqref{eq:MERBb}, MERB methods have similar structure to MERK methods.
 Hence, they can retain MERK's interesting features, including very few evaluations of the costly slow components, and they do not require computing matrix functions as ExpRB methods do.
 The main difference is that at each integration step MERB methods must update the linearization components $\hat{J}_n$, $\hat{V}_n$, $\hat{N}_n$ and $\hat{D}_{nj}$.
-However, this increased cost may be balanced by the fact that, due to the property \eqref{eq2.7}, high order MERB methods should require considerably fewer number of modified ODEs than MERK methods of the same order (see Section~\ref{section:2.4}). \end{remark}
+However, this increased cost may be balanced by the fact that, due to the property \eqref{eq2.7}, high order MERB methods should require considerably fewer modified ODEs than MERK methods of the same order (see Section~\ref{section:2.4}). \end{remark}